OtezVikentiy/symfony-jsonrpc-api-bundle/docs/examples/base.md

     private string $title;

     /**
-     * Параметр id передан в конструктор — он обязателен в запросе.
+     * id is a constructor parameter, so the request must carry it.
-     * Параметр title устанавливается через setter — он необязателен.
+     * title is set through a setter, so it is optional.
      */
     public function __construct(int $id)
     {